• Skip to main content

 • Pimento Cheese

-hand placing cherry into yellow hammer drink with drink and pitcher in background
+hand placing cherry into yellow hammer drink with a pitcher of cocktails in background.

 Final thoughts:

-yellow hammer drink in red cup with cherry on top, red beads
+red cup with yellow hammer drink with cherry on top and red beads.

-Inspired by the popular Yellow Hammer drink from a bar in Tuscaloosa, Alabama, these fruity drinks are great for game days, tailgating and football parties.
+Inspired by the popular Yellow Hammer cocktail from a bar in Tuscaloosa, Alabama, these fruity drinks are great for game days, tailgating and football parties.

 5 from 19 votes